 An important fact that many people fail to realize is that if you continue spending frivolously and without care, you will never save enough money to be comfortable.

 Obviously, we all need to spend money on something.
 We can’t just cut out paying rent or buying groceries because those are necessary for us to continue living.
-What you need to do when budgeting is take into account those things you need to pay for (rent, groceries, gas), and those things that you can potentially cut out of your expenditures.
+What you need to do when budgeting is taking into account those things you need to pay for (rent, groceries, gas), and those things that you can potentially cut out of your expenditures.

-One way you can save money and still pay for the things you need is to look for cheaper alternative.
+One way you can save money and still pay for the things you need is to look for a cheaper alternative.
 Buying brand name products can be pricey, and oftentimes the generic form is the exact same thing at a more reasonable price.
-Once you sit down and figure out where your money tends to go, you can find ways of keeping more of it and developing money saving strategies that are tailored for your needs.
+Once you sit down and figure out where your money tends to go, you can find ways of keeping more of it and developing money-saving strategies that are tailored for your needs.